ibm-cloud-docs/vmware-service/common/api-change-log.md

 {: #vmware-service-api-change-log}

 In this change log, you can learn about the most recent changes, improvements, and updates for the [{{site.data.keyword.vmware-service_short}} API](/apidocs/vmware-service).
 The change log lists the changes that were made, ordered by the date they were released.
 Changes to existing API versions are compatible with existing client applications.

+## 13 December 2024
+{: #vmware-service-13-december-2024}

+Added support to specify the URL (href) for an organization when creating a virtual data center (VDC).
+For more information, see [Create a virtual data center](https://test.cloud.ibm.com/apidocs/vmware-service#create-vdc).

 ## 13 September 2024
 {: #vmware-service-13-september-2024}